Amazon Prime Video 30-day free trial

 Long before Netflix launched in India and even before video streaming was even a thing, Indians looking for a bargain on the latest DVD movies would often head to Amazon to try and get a better price.
 However, the rise of streaming platforms has changed the way Indians consume their entertainment.
 According to an EY report, digital subscriptions rose 50% to ₹3.9 billion in 2017, a number that is expected to reach ₹20 billion by 2020.

 Amazon wasn’t oblivious to the benefits of streaming.
 As far back as 2006, Amazon offered video rental and download services like iTunes.
-However, in 2011 it launched Amazon Prime Instant Video in the US, a streaming platform offering a huge range of content to the customers who subscribed to its US$99/year Amazon Prime service.
+However, in 2011 it launched Amazon Prime Instant Video in the US, a streaming platform offering a huge range of content to the customers who subscribed.
 But it wasn’t until December 2016 that Amazon’s streaming efforts really became relevant for Indians.